ccnlab/pubweb/content/teaching/genpsych.md

 # Research Participation Requirement

+See [this website](https://pscresearch.faculty.ucdavis.edu) for all the relevant information.

 **IMPORTANT:** email `spcoordinator@ucdavis.edu` for ALL questions related to sona and experiments!
 If you email me, I will just forward it to them anyway, so save us both the extra step!

 All students enrolled in this course are required to gain experience with the scientific and experimental aspects of psychology.
-This requirement may be filled in one of two ways: by participating in laboratory experiments in psychology (Option I) or by writing papers (Option II).
-These two options require approximately equal amounts of work (roughly 6 hours), which is assessed by counting up 6 credits.
+This requirement may be filled in any combination of two activities: by participating in laboratory experiments in psychology; or by writing papers.
+You must complete a total of 6 credits (roughly 6 hours) through any combination of these two activities.

-Students who do not complete either Option I or Option II will receive a grade of **incomplete** for the course.
+Students who do not complete the required 6 total credits will receive a grade of **incomplete** for the course, until they complete the course.

-See handout: {{pdf|gen_psych_res_req_2018_handout.pdf}} from class for more information.
+The research requirement does *not* affect your grade in this class, at all!
+It only affects *whether you get your grade*!

 # Schedule